Officers & Bios

 Her dedication to the profession of dental hygiene and to continuing education has earned her a number of awards and recognitions, including the Margie A. Pearce Aspiring Professional Award, the ODHA Outstanding Effort Award and the ODHA Gail D. Benninger Member Scholarship Award.

-Kelli Swanson Jaecks, RDH, MA, of Salem, Ore., is the 2012-2013 vice president of the American Dental Hygienists’ Association (ADHA).
+Kelli Swanson Jaecks, MA, RDH, of Salem, Ore., is the 2013-2014 president-elect of the American Dental Hygienists’ Association (ADHA).

 Swanson Jaecks has served ADHA in various capacities, including as a district XII trustee, as a member of the Council on Regulation and Practice, a delegate, a Reference Committee member, and an alternate delegate.
 She also served as president of the Oregon Dental Hygienists’ Association, as well as president of her local component, the Marion-Polk-Yamhill Dental Hygienists’ Association (MPYDHA).